velias/snippet-plugin/README.md

 Contains patches for some problems reported in https://studio.plugins.atlassian.com/browse/SNIP but not solved yet.

 2.1.4.2
-- changed handling for "Snippet Errors" list - if some concrete error is already in list, it is not added to the list again (every add means DB write, so this decreases DB writes too).
-As side effect this mean there is date and time of first error occurrence, no of last.
+- changed handling for "Snippet Errors" list - if some concrete error is already in list, it is not added to the list again.
+Every add means DB write, so this decreases DB writes for same errors.
+As side effect there is date and time of first error occurrence, no of last!
+- cache implemented for snippet content retrieving errors.
+So if snippet content http read fails, then it is suspended for 5 minutes (same error is shown to users whole 5 minutes).
+- both "connection" and "socket read" timeouts decreased to 2 seconds

 2.1.4.1 - changes against original 2.1.4 version
 - SNIP-24 - patched IndexOutOfBoundsException when error queue gets full